"You don't have to be great to start,

 You can even go inside the Puka although it is a little dangerous.

-We decided to bring a Chicken Sandwich from Burger King
+I brought a Chicken Sandwich from Burger King for my lunch.

 Looking back at how far we've gone so far.